LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

   <p onmouseover="doSomething()">This paragraph has an onmouseover event</p>
   ```

-  > In our next session, you'll learn the more common way to add an event handler, which is by using JavaScript to assign a handler to an HTML element.
+  > In our next session, you'll learn the more common way to add an event handler, which is by using JavaScript to assign a handler to an HTML element (or elements).

 - An event handler is just an ordinary function: